FRRouting/frr/COMMUNITY.md

 ### License for contributions

-PROJECT is under a “GPLv2 or later” license.
+FRRouting is under a “GPLv2 or later” license.
 Any code submitted must be released under the same license (preferred) or any license which allows redistribution under this GPLv2 license (eg MIT License).

 ### Signed-off required

-Submissions to PROJECT require a “Signed-off” in the patch or git commit.
+Submissions to FRRouting require a “Signed-off” in the patch or git commit.
 We follow the same standard as the Linux Kernel Development.

 > Developer's Certificate of Origin 1.1